 Charging $1,004 to my Chase Freedom Unlimited credit card would earn me a basic 1,004 rewards points.
 That’s only worth up to $20.
 That’s not that great.
 If I was getting a new Chase Freedom Unlimited credit card, however, I would get a free $150 after spending $500 in three months.
 Therefore, I’d get about $170 back.

 But, I have been doing a lot of credit card research lately and I could get the following cash back bonuses or rewards with the following cards.

 - Capital One® Venture® Rewards Credit Card: 50,000 bonus miles, equal to $500 in travel rewards after spending $3,000 on purchases within the first three months. $0 annual fee first year, $95 a year after.

-- Capital One® Quicksilver® Cash Rewards Credit Card: $150 cash bonus after spending $500 on purchases within the first three months.
+- Another great card is the Capital One® Quicksilver® Cash Rewards Credit Card: $150 cash bonus after spending $500 on purchases within the first three months.
 No annual fee.

 - Capital One® Savor® Cash Rewards Credit Card: $300 cash bonus after spending $3,000 on purchases within the first three months.
 No annual fee, $95 a year after.

 I could open two credit cards and charge $500 each to pay for my auto-mechanic bill and get $300 in free cash.
 My bill would effectively drop to $700, or $50 less than paying cash.
 Further, I would have purchase protection and a nice paper trail, just in case of faulty service or parts.

 Alternatively, given I use Beast Master for business, I can expense the repair and automatically save 25%, whether I pay by cash or by credit card.
 If I pay by cash, I would just have to withdraw the cash from my business and then track the expense.
 If I pay by credit card, here are a couple choices as a Chase business client for the past 10 years.

 Chase Business Credit Cards